b800/notes/README.md

-# notes
-notes and stuff
+# b800 : notes and links